 Authentication: OAuth 2.1 (recommended, uses Workers OAuth Provider to downscope tokens) or API tokens with automatic account ID detection for account-scoped tokens.

-Also notable: cloudflare/mcp-server-cloudflare — 3,650 stars (up from 3,500), 371 forks, TypeScript, Apache 2.0, 349+ commits.
-The older, traditional approach with 15 separate per-product MCP servers (Documentation, Workers Bindings, Workers Builds, Observability, Radar, Container, Browser Rendering, Logpush, AI Gateway, AutoRAG, Audit Logs, DNS Analytics, Digital Experience Monitoring, CASB, GraphQL).
+Also notable: cloudflare/mcp-server-cloudflare — 3,800 stars (+4% from 3,650), 371 forks, TypeScript, Apache 2.0, 356+ commits, workers-bindings@0.4.7 released April 30.
+Now 16 product-specific MCP servers (Documentation, Workers Bindings, Workers Builds, Observability, Radar, Container, Browser Rendering, Logpush, AI Gateway, AI Search, AutoRAG, Audit Logs, DNS Analytics, Digital Experience Monitoring, CASB, GraphQL).
 Still active and useful for specific product integrations, but Code Mode represents where Cloudflare is heading.

 Traefik (Community)